inhouse-work/protos-protoform/README.md

 A fork of [Superform](https://github.com/rubymonolith/superform).
 Uses [protos](https://github.com/inhouse-work/protos) as base components.

 This is a more opinionated version of Superform.
+My goal is to maintain feature parity with and contribute features back to Superform.

 ## Development